dymmond/esmerald/docs/datastructures.md

 # Datastructures

 Esmerald comes equipped with some datastructures.
-If you want to use the same as Starlette, feel free as they are compatible and work out of the box.
+If you want to use the same as Lilya, feel free as they are compatible and work out of the box.

 ## How to access them